 What is a Charlotte?
 That is what I was wondering as I had never heard, seen or tasted this dessert that my better half kept raving and craving for months.
 This is what I found out!

-A Charlotte is a traditional French dessert, formed in a deep round mould, served warm or cold.
-The warm kind is usually mould lined with buttered bread, filled with fruit puree and topped with slices of bread and then baked in oven, and served warm with sauce.
-A cold charlotte is not baked: it is mould lined with ladyfingers or sponge cakes, filled with ice cream or whipped cream or custard and fruits.
+A Charlotte is a traditional French dessert, formed in a deep round mold, served warm or cold.
+The warm kind is usually mold lined with buttered bread, filled with fruit puree and topped with slices of bread and then baked in oven, and served warm with sauce.
+A cold charlotte is not baked: it is mold lined with ladyfingers or sponge cakes, filled with ice cream or whipped cream or custard and fruits.

 So I tried my luck and made this charlotte hoping it is his long lost holy grail of cakes.
 Hélas, according to him, it isn’t the same as the one he had.
 Oh well, I did try and as long as he can’t remember what was the filling, I can’t really help him realize his dream charlotte.
 Anyway, it was an interesting recipe for me to make and it turned out pretty delicious despite my initial misgiving.
 This delightful fruity charlotte, is a great “High Tea Treats” (this month’s monthly mingle theme hosted by Aparna) for all ages.

 Preparation time: 30 mins